 How Does an Aftercare Plan Differ from a Treatment Plan?

-- Medical detoxification
+- Medical detoxification and withdrawal management

-- Initial psychotherapy and behavioral interventions
+- Initial behavioral interventions and psychotherapy

-- Preventing relapse through ongoing support
+- Preventing relapse through ongoing support and skill reinforcement

-- Building sustainable sober lifestyles
+- Building sustainable sober routines in community settings

 Types of Aftercare Programs